Massotherapy in Saint-Laurent

 - Energy Boost

-If you are having a normal pregnancy, you can have a message at any time during the first trimester.
+If you are having a normal pregnancy, you can have a message at any time after the first trimester.

-If you have a history of miscarriage, high-risk pregnancy, diabetes, high blood pressure, pre-eclampsia, etc., it is important in these situations to seek the advice of the doctor or midwife who is following you.
+If you have a history of miscarriage, high-risk pregnancy, diabetes, high blood pressure, pre-eclampsia, etc., it is important in these situations to seek the advice of the doctor or midwife who is following you before having a massage.

 To allow you to reclaim your body.
 The coming of a child brings many changes in your life.